 Or see how to create a sunflower house in the garden!

 Sunflowers also make wonderful cut flowers in a vase to beautify the home.
-They have big heads so we recommend that you cut the stems so that the heads are about 1 to 3 inches above the rim of the container.
-Be sure to remove leaves below the waterline, and change out the water every 2 to 3 days.
+They have big heads, so we recommend cutting the stems so that the heads are about 1 to 3 inches above the rim of the container.
+Be sure to remove leaves below the waterline and change the water every 2 to 3 days.

 Growing Sunflowers